enthusielly/100-days-of-code/log.md

 # 100 Days Of Code - Robertson - Log
 ****************************
+### Day 8: January 19, 2017
+Had to skip another day.
+Deadlines loomed over me.

+**Today's Progress**: Completely abaondoned hamburger but still can't get menu centered.
+Can't figure out how I built it.
+Adjusted colours, changed fonts.
+Attempted but was not successful connecting to FontSquirrel fonts.

+**Need to do:**
+- husband needs to update his bio and he can post the basic site
+- media images extended across to edges of mobile site, or at least consistently.
+(Currently different widths)
+- center menu bar on mobile and tablet breakpoints, then call it done for now, except for husband's content edits.
+- build events and videos page like the Bandcamp section
+- sort out palette and fonts

+**Thoughts:** Nearly 3 hours.
+I was focused!

+**Link to work:** Tweet https://twitter.com/enthusielly/status/822333545108508673; Github https://github.com/enthusielly/AaronRobertsonComposer

 ****************************
 ### Day 8: January 17, 2017
 Skipped a day.